thomasloven/lovelace-popup-card/README.md

 No, but you can set an empty title `title: " "`

+### Why do I need to override a more-info dialog?
+Can't you just make it pop-up?

+Well... yes, actually you can, by using [browser-commander](https://github.com/thomasloven/lovelace-browser-commander) and something with a call-service tap_action.

+### Why can't I open the more-info dialog of an entity from the popup-card.

+Limitations of Home Assistant.

 ---
 <a href="https://www.buymeacoffee.com/uqD6KHCdJ" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>